+^{}Enables donors to deduct part of their donations for tax purposes

+PARROT NILDLIFE FOUNDATION ACTION

+IN SITU action

+Field operations in their ecosystem

 There are many threats affecting parrot species: deforestation, poaching, climate change.
 To help protect these threatened species (as per the IUCN's red list). the Parrot Wildlife Foundation offers financial support to conservation programmes in their countries of origin.

 Construction of a rehabilitation aviary for African Greys in Limbe, Cameroon The African Grey species is becoming rare, not only due to poaching but also due to the destruction of its natural environment.
 Nevertheless, he is still the target of illegal wildlife trade in Africa.
 The Limbe Wildlife Centre therefore takes in rescue parrots that are dehydrated, ridden with parasites and injured.
-With the construction of a new aviary, these parrots will be able to recover before they are released into their natural Reintroduction and protection of Greenwing Macaws in the province of Corrientes in Argentina.
-The Greenwing Macaw disappeared from Argentina over 150 years ago.
-The PWLF has therefore decided to support the Rewilding Argentina Foundation.
-Around 50 Greenwing Macaws have been reintroduced in the north of Argentina since 2015 through this foundation.
+With the construction of a new aviary, these parrots will be able to recover before they are released into their natural Protection of Timneh Grey Parrots in Sierra Leone The Timneh Grey is classified as an endangered species (EN Category) on the IUCN's red list.
+Along with Mancheste Metropolitan University, the PWLF is supporting a programme to monitor the Timneh Grey in the Gola Rainforest National Park to estimate the number of parrots in the reserve and raise local population awareness to the importance of this species and the role it plays in biodiversity.